-Colorado is a leader in renewable energy, with investments in wind, solar, biomass, geothermal, small hydroelectric, and other renewable energy resources increasing over the last decade.
+Colorado is a leader in renewable energy, with investments in wind, solar, biomass, geothermal, small hydroelectric and other renewable energy resources.
 In 2004, the state passed the first voter-led Renewable Energy Standard in the nation, requiring electricity utilities to obtain a percentage of their power from renewable energy sources.
 The legislature has increased the minimum requirements three times since 2004, spurring the development hundreds of new renewable energy projects across the state.

 - Providing new electric generation that reduces the energy sector’s impact on public health and the environment